YokaiXJ/_Scripts/README.md

-# Collection of multiple Script
+# Collection of multiple Scripts

 ### Summary
     This is a little collection of multiple scripts I wrote.